Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 4.

-Figure 4.
-Forest plot illustrating the effect of medical-grade honey on established biofilm.
+↓ Figure 5.
+Forest plot illustrating the effect of medical-grade honey subgroup division based on bacterial strains used in the study.
 Forest plots represent static biofilm models only.

 Figure 5.

-Figure 5.
-Forest plot illustrating the effect of medical-grade honey subgroup division based on bacterial strains used in the study.
+↓ Figure 6.
+Forest plot illustrating the effect of medical-grade honey on subgroup division based on control used in the study.
 Forest plots represent static biofilm models only.
+ABC: active biofilm control; Int.: intervention; SC: sterility control.

 Figure 6.